 “Atha Yoga Anushasanam”

-List Of Ancient Books That Mention Yoga And Meditation
+List Of Ancient Hindu Scriptures that Mention Yoga And Meditation

 As of 2021, the roots of Yoga date back to nearly 5000 years ago, when it began to gain popularity in India.
 Followers of Hinduism and Buddhism have been ardent practitioners of Yoga since its inception.